karthiksivasai/techaxix-project/README.md

-# TECHAXIS CONSULTING
+# Techaxis consulting private limited

-A modern, responsive website for **TECHAXIS CONSULTING**, a leading IT solutions and consulting company specializing in Oracle ERP, digital transformation, and cloud solutions with over 25 years of experience in enterprise technology consulting.
+A modern, responsive website for **Techaxis consulting private limited**, a leading IT solutions and consulting company specializing in Oracle ERP, digital transformation, and cloud solutions with over 25 years of experience in enterprise technology consulting.

 ## 🚀 Features